MAbdurahman/react-register-form-example/README.md

 # react-register-form-example

-This repo is based on an exercise taken from "Beginning React" by Greg Lim.
+This repo is based on an exercise using Material-UI design.

 First install node_modules folder
 ### `npm install or yarn install`